great-expectations/great_expectations/docs/docusaurus/docs/tutorials/getting_started/how_to_use_great_expectations_in_databricks.md

 A notebook-scoped library is what it sounds like - "custom Python environments that are specific to a notebook."
 You can also install a library at the cluster or workspace level.
 See the <a href="https://docs.databricks.com/libraries/index.html">Databricks documentation on Libraries</a> for more information.
 </details>

-After that we will take care of some imports that will be used later.
-Choose your configuration options to show applicable imports:
+After that we will take care of some imports that will be used later:

 ```python name="tests/integration/docusaurus/deployment_patterns/databricks_deployment_patterns_file_python_configs.py imports"
 ```